 You are welcome to propose patches.
 But, please read the HACKING file first.

 Send patches against the current version of the code (latest git/master revision), not the stable release or an old beta version published.
 Patches can be created with :

 git diff HEAD > mydiff.patch

-If you want to contribute to the digiKam internationalization effort, you need to contact directly the KDE translation teams at http://l10n.kde.org/.
+If you want to contribute to the digiKam internationalization effort, you need to contact directly the translation teams at http://l10n.kde.org/.

-You can start by reading the KDE Translation HOWTO.
+You can start by reading the Translation HOWTO.

 Help to our excellent documentation is always welcome.
-For all matters concerning it, write to gerhard at kulzer dot net.
-Our documentation is established in docbook format (KDE standard, a must reading).
+For all matters concerning it, write to digiKam developers mailing list.
+Our documentation is established in docbook format standard.
 This README file explains in more detail how to do structure the documents, how to do screenshots, compress them and so on.

 Even small additions/changes in ASCII format are possible, and should be create a new bugzilla entry with a patch against git/master code, so that they can be incorporated in the docbook.

 We need some sample files produced by recent digital cameras, especially RAW and JPEG files from different manufacturers (like Canon, Nikon, Sony, Olympus, Sigma and so on).

 With these files, we'll be able to look at metadata (Maker-Notes) embedded in the files to improve their support in digiKam (via the exiv2 and libraw libraries).

 We also need sample files produced by all kind of applications (including other OS and proprietary software like Photoshop) that include IPTC/XMP metadata.
 It's to ensure compatibility with other tools and to test the new automatic import of this data in the digiKam database (comments and tags update and so on).

 If you is a photographer you can contribute to the digiKam to propose your best shots as splash-screens.
 Take a look at this page for details.